 First, yes, you can do this.
 Some companies aren’t aware that you can outsource technical interviews.
 But, with companies worldwide struggling to quickly identify and hire quality IT talent, more and more are turning to outsourcing technical interviews to ensure that candidates have the necessary skills to succeed at a given job.
-After all, most technical recruiters are non-technical professionals, and can’t do a proper technical evaluation.
+After all, most technical recruiters are non-technical professionals, and do not have the qualifications to ascertain technical experience accurately.

-Here are three advantages you get from outsourcing your technical interviews instead of performing them internally.
+Here are three, plus, the bonus, advantages you get from outsourcing your technical interviews instead of performing them internally.

 The two primary internal approaches have shortcomings that negatively impact the quality of technical interviews, and as a result, quality of hire.
 Outsourced technical interviews don’t have these shortcomings.

 Let’s take a look at the quality issues with the two primary internal approaches.